zensors/datatap-python/README.md

-# MLDL Python Library
+# dataTap Python Library

-The MLDL Python Library is a collection of utilities and examples related to the MLDL specification.
+The dataTap Python Library is a collection of utilities and examples related to the dataTap specification.

-# Zensors MLDL
+# dataTap

 TODO(zwade): All of this